Christina Cattane is the author of the Christian fantasy novel ‘Lost in the Land of the Midnight Sun’.

 She is also a co-host of the Christian Indie Writers’ Podcast.
 A podcast geared toward supporting, informing, and encouraging Christian indie writers.

-Her first novel ‘Lost in the Land of the Midnight Sun’ was as an idea that came to her while teaching a Bible study about the life of Moses.
+Christina is a pastor’s wife and ‘Lost in the Land of the Midnight Sun’ was as an idea that came to her while teaching a Bible study about the life of Moses.
 The idea, “What if we lost the New Testament and reverted back to living under Old Testament law?” took over ten years to come to fruition as a completed novel.
 It is part of a trilogy, and the other two books are scheduled to be released soon.